ChristianTracy/cra-redux-boilerplate/README.md

 # FAQ's

-* Where should i put my bussines logic?
+* Where should I put my bussines logic?
   - The selectors are a good place to do that.
-* Should i make test for every single reducer an action?
+* Should I make test for every single reducer an action?
   - The tests are awesome.
 It's a good practice to test all your reducers and actions to avoid problems :)
 * I need to add a new view...
   - In that case create a component inside a new module like `/modules/about/About.jsx`
-  - The next step will be add you new view in the `modules/commons/ViewsContaines.jsx`.
+  - The next step will be add your new view in the `modules/commons/ViewsContaines.jsx`.